 1. Please wear appropriate footwear and clothing.
 More information about clothing and eqiuipment can be found on the Ramblers national website.
 Popular amongst our member are Dryboots.

 2. We welcome new members and invite individuals to walk with us three times before asking them to join the Ramblers.

 3. Walkers will need a packed lunch, a snack, and a drink unless otherwise stated on the walks programme.
 Some walks end with an optional lunch or cream tea and this is usually clear from the programme.

-6. Listen to the instructions provided by the leader regarding the route and breaks and be ready to move on when requested.
+7. Follow the instructions provided by the leader regarding the route and breaks and be ready to move on when requested.

-7. If you need to stop, please advise either the walks leader or back marker.
+8. If you need to stop, please advise either the walks leader or back marker.

-9. Use a whistle to attract attention in an emergency or if you lose sight of the group in conditions of fog, distance, or turning.
+10. Use a whistle to attract attention in an emergency or if you lose sight of the group in conditions of fog, distance, or turning.

-11. Very rarely a walk maybe cancelled.
+12. Very rarely a walk maybe cancelled.
 We will always try to give as much notice as possible on the News and Walks Programme pages.
 If possible the walks leader or their substiture will be at the walk start to advise those who may not be aware of the cancellation.